jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (h)
     (i)
     (j) section OK 15 (MACA debit for loss of shareholder continuity)
-  - **contract activity or service** , for a non-resident contractor, means— (a) performing any work in New Zealand:
+  - **contract activity or service** , for a non-resident contractor,— (a) means—
+      (i) performing any work in New Zealand:
-    (b) rendering a service of any kind in New Zealand:
+      (ii) rendering a service of any kind in New Zealand:
-    (c) providing the use of, or right to use, in New Zealand, any personal property or services of a person other than the non-resident contractor
+      (iii) providing the use of, or right to use, in New Zealand, any personal property or services of a person other than the non-resident contractor:
+    (b) does not include—
+      (i) the operation of aircraft or ships by a non-resident, except when they load or ship cargo or embark or transport passengers in New Zealand for delivery or disembarkation in New Zealand:
+      (ii) the provision of software as a service, platform as a service, or infrastructure as a service, except to the extent to which the service involves personnel located in New Zealand other than personnel who satisfy the conditions in section RD 8(1)﻿(b)﻿(v) (Schedular payments)
   - **contract of employment** is defined in section DC 3B(3) (Payments to working owners) for the purposes of that section and the definition of
   - **contract of service** is defined in section DC 4(5) (Payments to working partners) for the purposes of that section
   - **contract payment** , for a non-resident contractor, means any payment other than—